networknext/next/docs/operator_guide_to_google_cloud_relays.md

 terraform apply
 ```

-Once this terraform job completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new google cloud datacenters.
+Once this completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new google cloud datacenters.

 ## Commit updated database.bin to the backend runtime

 The backend runtime does not directly talk with Postgres SQL.
 Instead they get their configuration from a database.bin file, which is an extracted version of the configuration data stored in Postgres.

-To make your Postgres SQL changes active in the backend, you must commit your database.bin file to the backend, like this, after you make changes to Postgres.
+To make your Postgres SQL changes active in the backend, you must extract this database.bin and commit it to the backend, after you make changes to Postgres.

 For example, for dev: